 If you're counting your vacation dollars closely, you've come to the right spot.
 They don't call Mardi Gras "the Greatest Free Show on Earth" or New Orleans "the Big Easy" for nothing.
 Each area of the city has it's own special offerings, features and adventures.
 Here are few for travelers on a budget.
+Click here to print out a list of 30 more free things to do.

 Relax and take in the sights of Jackson Square, enjoy the delightful sounds of street musicians and artists or walk along the Mississippi at Woldenberg Park where you can hear the sounds of the Steamboat natchez and watch ships cruise on the river.